00 - Tadoussac, QC

 20 - Prince Rupert, BC

-Throughout history, there have been numerous impressive cross-Canada canoe trips; however, these trips generally favour a southern route heavily involving the St Lawrence River, the Great Lakes, and prairie rivers.
-These routes typically cross the Rockies by walking along the side of a highway through a mountain pass.
-While these trips are certainly impressive beyond belief, when I began planning Canada by Canoe, I wanted to do things differently.
+Over the years, there have been numerous impressive cross-Canada canoe trips; however, these trips generally favour a southern route heavily involving the St Lawrence River, the Great Lakes, and prairie rivers.
+Typically these trips cross the Rockies by walking alongside a highway through a mountain pass.
+Without a doubt, these past excursions are extraordinary, but with Canada by Canoe, we wanted to do things differently.

 The route of Canada by Canoe has been designed to take a more northern approach in an attempt to avoid major cities and maximise time spent on the rugged Canadian Shield lake lands.
 Additionally, the route incorporates the Peace River and Williston Lake, the only waterway which crosses the Rockies.